isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 .. note::

-   Kea does not support the query for all configured IP addresses yet so do not use the dhcp-state option as only active leases can be returned in replies.
-It does not keep the start time of state, nor the local / remote information so does not emit corresponding start-time-of-state and data-source options.
-Kea does not support VPNs so the presence of the option 221 in the query is considered as a (NotAllowed) error.
+   Kea does not yet support querying for all configured IP addresses, so the dhcp-state option cannot be used, as only active leases can be returned in replies.
+Kea does not keep the start time of the lease's state, nor the local/remote information, so it cannot emit the corresponding start-time-of-state and data-source options.
+Kea does not support VPNs so the presence of option 221 in the query is considered a (NotAllowed) error.

 .. note::

-   New query types are supported only with the memfile lease backend.
+   The new query types are only supported with the memfile lease backend.

 .. _bulk-lease-query-dhcpv6: